 - Influence and advocate for policies and practices that positively impact teaching, learning, and leadership.

-- Clearly define the member and non-member segments in order to strengthen the value of Texas ASCD in building community.
+- Clearly define the member and non-member prospects in order to strengthen the knowledge of the Texas ASCD network.

 Texas ASCD advocates for policies and practices that positively impact teaching, learning, and leadership.
 As a member, your voice will be heard by Texas state legislators as our Influence Committee influences policy makers at national, state, and local levels.